Calcium After Bariatric Surgery - your questions answered

 Tailor Clinic’s Updated Recommendations

 In light of this, we now generally recommend 3 x Tric Calcium capsules per day or 3 x Celebrate Soft Chews (each capsule or chew providing 500 mg of calcium, so 1500mg per day).
+Remember to always check with your nutritionist or bariatric health professional before making any changes to your supplement regime.

 The role of vitamin D